 Just South of Highbourne Cay is Allens Cay which is home to a high concentration of wild Iguanas; a huge tourist attraction but really little more than glorified, over fed lizards.
 Mommy was intent on capturing the potentially aggressive reptiles on camera, while the three of us were less interested and kept our distance.

-Like a small community of wandering gypsies, there are lots of other vagabond families traveling our same path and we often get together to share cocktails, lies and useful tips we learn along the way.
+Like a small community of wandering gypsies, there are lots of other vagabond families traveling our same path and we often get together to share cocktails, lies and the useful tips we learn along the way.
 Discussions invariably revolve around weather, fishing and unserviceable heads!

 The Dubois family joined us for drinks and Pierre, Luc and you two decided to go off exploring in the two dinghies.
 Being familiar with the “small male ego” I asked whose RIB was faster…?
 All four of you slowly looked at each other as the gravity of the situation sunk in until Alex broke the tension with an emphatic, “Bring it!” and the two boats roared off across the ocean.
 Upon your return, Kathryn, ever gracious, pronounced the epic battle for RIB supremacy…a tie.